I may earn a commission if you click on links in this post and make a purchase.

 After the 30 minutes, remove from heat and strain the herbs from the warm oil.

-Wipe out the top of the double boiler so that there are no bits of plant material in the pot.
+Wipe out the top of the double boiler so that there are no bits of plant material in the pot and proceed with making salve.

 Heat this mixture until the beeswax is completely melted, stirring well.
 Remove from heat.